noi-techpark/odh-docs/source/datasets.rst

 devices installed on buses that send their real-time geographic position.

-For each domain the available datasets are listed.
-Please refer to the next sections for a complete list.

 .. topic:: A note about datasets.

    At the time of writing, only a few datasets are published.
 As